Red Cloud: Deliverance

 The film was named "One of the Top 10 Comic Book Movies of All Time" by Cinema Crazed.

 Plot

-Jake Red Cloud, a Native American gun for hire with a mysterious past, needs a place to lay low.
+Jake Red Cloud, a Native American gun for hire with a mysterious past, needs a place to lie low.
 With a flashy bankroll, he persuades attractive Jeanine Parker to rent him a room.
 Jake quickly learns that Parker is nothing but a chain smoking, promiscuous drunk that neglects and ignores her daughter Ann.
 Desperate for attention, Ann befriends Red Cloud and soon the two develop a spiritual bond of friendship, which leads Jake to the revelation that something in his life is missing.
 Before he can act his past threatens to extinguish his life and the lives of those around him.